Átahsaia: In myth and story

 According to anthropologist Elsie Clews Parsons, Átahsaia figures in a Zuni spiritual dance intended to teach children lessons about obedience.
 In Zuni folklore, the a'doshlě is a "grandfather god" and the suukě a "grandmother god"—representations of Átahsaia.
 Tribal elders often impersonate the a'doshlě and the suukě in dances intended to frighten children and impress upon them the need for obedience (lest the a'doshlě or suukě carry them off to horrors in the spirit world).
 The a'doshlě dons a black mask with white spots and long, stringy black hair (the suukě's mask is white with black dots and with white, stringy hair).
 Both masks have yellow, protruding teeth and tusks.
 The a'doshlě carries a flint knife, which he uses to brush back his hair with.
 The dance in which Átahsaia appears is the "wa'templa", or "All Herds," dance, performed in late winter or early spring.
 The goal of the dance is to "wipe the earth", to allow dead things to decay and the land and people to be renewed.

 More recently, poet Janet K. Brennan has written a poem about Átahsaia, depicting the demon as a gentle giant catching fireflies.

+In her Lizzie Grace series, author Keri Arthur has one summoned by a master vampire witch for revenge against her maker in Shadow's End.